masaki925/cv/en/readme.md

 |Feburuary 2023 (0 month)|
 |Bristol, UK|

-The offer was withdrawn due to reorganisation.
+The offer was discarded due to reorganisation.

 ### Quipper (Recruit Co., Ltd.)